 It is assumed that the majestic quality of execution and the monumental scale of this over-life-size sculpture implies that this is an imperial portrait of an Emperor.
 The pose of the figure is like several Greek depictions of Philosophers.
-Thus, this draped figure is assumed to be the Philosopher Emperor, Marcus Aurelius.
+Thus, this draped statue is assumed to be the Philosopher Emperor, Marcus Aurelius.

 Aurelius’ Meditations, written in Greek while on military campaigns, is admired as a literary monument to a philosophy of service and duty.
-It focuses on finding and maintaining stability and composure during conflict by following nature as a source of inspiration.
+It focuses on finding and maintaining stability and composure during periods of conflict by following nature as a source of inspiration.

 - Title: The Emperor as Philosopher, probably Marcus Aurelius